Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 October 2007

-Which one of 's Capital Crime series mysteries does not include a US capital landmark in its title and is the only book set primarily outside of the area?
+Which one of Margaret Truman's Capital Crime series mysteries does not include a US capital landmark in its title and is the only book set primarily outside of the Washington DC area?

 Murder in Havana.